 On a year-over-year basis, the percentage of White applicants dropped from 71.5% to 69.1%, the number of Black applicants rose from 3.5% to 4.2% and the number of Hispanic applicants rose from 12.7% to 14.3%, and the number of Asian American applicants rose from 4.5% to 4.7%.

 In terms of age and gender, 82.9% of applicants were between 19 and 24 years old and 84.5% were female and 15% were male.

 New AVMA/AAVMC Commission for a Diverse, Equitable and Inclusive Veterinary Profession Established

-The American Veterinary Medical Association (AVMA) and the Association of American Veterinary Medical Colleges (AAVMC) are collaborating on a new commission that will lead a coordinated and comprehensive effort to enhance diversity, equity and inclusion (DEI) throughout the veterinary profession.
+The American Veterinary Medical Association (AVMA) and the American Association of Veterinary Medical Colleges (AAVMC) are collaborating on a new commission that will lead a coordinated and comprehensive effort to enhance diversity, equity and inclusion (DEI) throughout the veterinary profession.